Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                queue size was not specified in the configuration.
                                Default: `1` (for backwards compatibility).
+      --aq, --autosetqueuesize, --AutoSetQueueSizes[=VALUE]
+                             (Experimental) Automatically calculate queue sizes
+                               for monitored items using the subscription
+                               publishing interval and the item's sampling rate as max(configured queue size, roundup(
+                               publishinginterval / samplinginterval)).
+                               Note that the server might revise the queue size down if it cannot handle the calculated size.
+                               Default: `false` (disabled).
       --ndo, --nodiscardold, --DiscardNew[=VALUE]
                              The publisher is using this as default value for the discard old setting of monitored item queue